mrakgr/Trading-Journal/journal_2025.md

 After some thinking, I think I'll keep the company and the IBKR account open.
 While it is true that I have large expenses now, once I stop paying income tax and remove the expenses that actually flow back to myself in the form of salary or my family, it's more like 7%/year that I need to beat.
 Even so, I'd have to withdraw 24% from my trading account regardless.
 If I get no income for a while I'll easily be down a significant amount of my trading capital just from that.

 10:35am.
 Yeah, now it's rest and relaxation time.
-I'll take it easy for a few weeks, just reaidng stuff and then I'll start work on daytrading systems.
+I'll take it easy for a few weeks, just reading stuff and then I'll start work on daytrading systems.

 Knowing me, I most likely won't really be taking a break.
 I'll most likely get the data to test the VWAP daytrading system, because I like punishment.